apache/dolphinscheduler/docker/kubernetes/dolphinscheduler/README.md

 > **Tip**: If there is a problem with ingress access, please contact the Kubernetes administrator and refer to the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

-Otherwise, you need to execute port-forward command like:
+Otherwise, when `api.service.type=ClusterIP` you need to execute port-forward command like:

 ```bash
 $ kubectl port-forward --address 0.0.0.0 svc/dolphinscheduler-api 12345:12345